Ivan-Ayub97/Warlock-Studio/README.md

 ## Key Features

 - **State-of-the-Art AI Models**
-  A comprehensive suite including Real-ESRGAN, BSRGAN, IRCNN, **GFPGAN**, **RIFE**, and **SuperResolution-10** for denoising, resolution enhancement, detail restoration, extreme upscaling, and smooth frame interpolation.
+  A comprehensive suite including Real-ESRGAN, BSRGAN, IRCNN, **GFPGAN**, and **RIFE** for denoising, resolution enhancement, detail restoration, upscaling, and smooth frame interpolation.

 - **AI Face Restoration**
   Restore and enhance faces in old, blurry, or low-quality photos and videos with the integrated GFPGAN model, bringing cherished memories back to life.

-- **SuperResolution-10 Model (New in v4.0)**
+- **High-Quality Upscaling Models**
-  Extreme 10x upscaling capabilities specifically designed for very low-resolution images, perfect for bringing old photos back to life with exceptional detail.
+  Real-ESRGAN and BSRGAN models provide excellent upscaling capabilities for various image types, from anime to photorealistic content.

 - **AI Frame Interpolation & Slow Motion**
   Generate new in-between frames using RIFE to create ultra-smooth **2x, 4x, or 8x** motion or dramatic slow-motion effects.